 Other Ways to Get Online Shopping Assistance

-There are also other ways to meet your food insecurity needs.
+There are also other ways to meet your food needs.
 For example, Full Cart has an emergency food assistance program that connects individuals with organizations that can deliver food to your home.